The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 Installation
 ================================================================================
-OpenLane uses Docker images that contain binaries, libraries and packages ready-to-use.
+OpenLane uses `Docker <https://en.wikipedia.org/wiki/Docker_(software)>`_ images that contain binaries, libraries and packages all ready-to-use.
 All of the flow tools are encapsulated inside the container image.

-Open source projects typically have to address the challenge of various user environments, operating systems, virtual machines, cloud based distribution etc.
+Open source projects typically have to address the challenge of various user environments, operating systems, virtual machines, cloud-based distribution etc.
-Docker containers alleviate this problem.
-It is easy to install and encapsulate a large amount of underlying complexity.
+Docker images alleviate this problem.

-OpenLane uses `Docker <https://en.wikipedia.org/wiki/Docker_(software)>`_.
-It was selected as container engine to simplify the installation process by including pre-built binaries and PDK within the container.

 Installation steps
 --------------------------------------------------------------------------------